Ankit75699/GSIV23_Ankit_Rathore/README.md

 1. Movie Cards on List Page:- Display upcoming movies in a visually appealing manner using movie cards. why:- Demonstrates my proficiency in UI design and data presentation.

-2. Pagination for List Page:- mplement pagination to ensure smooth loading and browsing of movie listings. why:- This showcases my ability to manage large data sets and provide a seamless user experience.
+2. Pagination for List Page:- implement pagination to ensure smooth loading and browsing of movie listings. why:- This showcases my ability to manage large data sets and provide a seamless user experience.

 3. Search Functionality: